-I wrote my first novel in 2011.
-I live in the woods of New Hampshire with my handyman husband and teenage son.
-I’m a member of Maine Romance Writers.
+She wrote her first novel in 2011.
+Laurie lives in New Hampshire and is a member of Maine Romance Writers.

 I have a Bachelor’s Degree in Anthropology and a minor in Painting.

 I can go days without leaving the house, especially during winter.